Andrew-Shepard/Andrew-Shepard/README.md

 # Andrew Shepard
 ## 👋 Hi there!
+💼 I'm a Python Engineer Intern at Telnyx
-🔭 I’m currently studying at Florida Polytechnic University for Computer Science
+🏫 I’m currently studying at Florida Polytechnic University for Computer Science
 🌱 I’m currently focusing on C# and C++
 😄 Pronouns: He/Him
 ⚡ Fun fact: I love gaming, music, and cooking.